7 Golden Insight From Fanatical Prospecting by Jeb Blount

 “Prospecting is a Contact Sport,” and to be effective, you’ve got to know what you want and go for it.
 To get results, you have to gather as many leads as possible in your prospecting block.
 Reduce the time you spend on small talks, unproductive chitchats and on long-winded scripts.

 There is no sugarcoating it.
 Prospecting sucks!
 And that is why a lot of salespeople don’t do it.
-They would rather spend time looking for ways to “sail to a ship without leaving the harbour.”
+They would rather spend time looking for ways to “sail to a ship without leaving the harbor.”
 Sounds like magic, but maybe it works for them.
-Only that their paychecks don’t sail.
+Only their paychecks don’t sail.